PowerDNS/pdns/pdns/recursordist/docs/performance.rst

     ip6tables -I OUTPUT -p udp --dport 53 -j ACCEPT ip6tables -I OUTPUT -p udp --sport 53 -j ACCEPT

-When using FirewallD (Centos 7+ / RedHat 7+ / Fedora 21+), connection tracking can be disabled via direct rules.
+When using FirewallD (Centos 7+ / Red Hat 7+ / Fedora 21+), connection tracking can be disabled via direct rules.
 The settings can be made permanent by using the ``--permanent`` flag::

     ## IPv4